Innovate4Cities Conference

 World Meteorological Day

-Climate change is causing more frequent and intense extreme weather events, resulting in widespread adverse impacts and related losses and damages to nature and people.
-The need for early warning systems is critical to protecting lives and livelihoods, especially to those on the frontlines of the climate crisis.
-Learn more about early warnings systems and why they are an essential part of adapting to climate change here.
+Strengthening early warning systems is critical to protecting people against the more frequent and intense extreme events caused by climate change.
+Learn more about early warning systems and why they are an essential part of adapting to climate change here.

 Earth Hour